Power Saver Rewards Program

-- Not be a participant of other SDG&E energy incentive programs such as AC Saver, Capacity Bidding or a third-party program.
+- Not be a participant of other SDG&E energy incentive programs such as Capacity Bidding or a third-party program.
 (Note: If you later enroll in these programs, you will be automatically unenrolled from the Power Saver Rewards Program.)

 - Residential customers participating in Community Choice Aggregator (CCA) or Direct Access (DA) are eligible for the program.

-- Once enrolled, if you have an email address on file, you will receive an e-mail the day before an event at the e-mail address on file with SDG&E. If you would like to also receive text messages notifying you of events or would like to change your e-mail, go to My Account.
+Power Saver Rewards event notifications will be sent the day before an event takes place.
+The notifications will be sent to the email address on file with SDG&E. If you would like to also receive text messages notifying you of events or would like to change your e-mail, go to My Account.

-For more information you can contact our Power Saver Rewards program call center by phone (866) 291-9516.
+For more information, you can contact our Power Saver Rewards program call center by phone: (866) 291-9516.

 You can unenroll from the Power Saver Rewards program by submitting an online application.
 Once you unenroll you will no longer be eligible for bill credits.
 It may take up to 2 weeks to process your request to unenroll.